Analysis | How Do People Catch Covid-19? Here’s What Experts Say

 Fomites

 Although there are no specific reports directly demonstrating fomite transmission, the WHO considers this a “likely” pathway, given consistent findings about environmental contamination in the vicinity of cases of infection.
-The virus can be highly stable in favorable environments, lingering for weeks in cool temperatures on solid surfaces, such as glass and banknotes, and other coronaviruses and respiratory viruses can spread this way.
+The virus can be highly stable in favorable environments, lingering for weeks in cool temperatures on solid surfaces, such as glass and banknotes.
+Other coronaviruses and respiratory viruses can spread this way.
+A study published in October found a person was infected by touching an elevator button that had been contaminated by virus-laden snot on the same day.
 Transmission of SARS-CoV-2 through feces or urine hasn’t been proven, though it may be relevant in areas with poor sanitation.

-Likewise, transmission via contaminated food or food packaging hasn’t been proven.
-Some scientists have said it may pose some risk in the context of meat-processing or preparing ready-made meals, where Covid-19 outbreaks have occurred.
-Experiments with salmon indicate the virus may survive up to eight days in the cold-chain conditions used to transport fish internationally, scientists in China said in a report ahead of publication and peer review.
-The findings, which match laboratory experiments conducted in Singapore, support the Chinese government’s rationale for testing imported meat, packaging and containers, and halting goods deemed potentially infectious.
-The feasibility of this “non-traditional” transmission mechanism is debated.
-The WHO has said it’s “highly unlikely,” but recommends people who handle food practice good hygiene, including frequently cleaning and disinfecting work surfaces, to minimize the risk of contamination.
+Covid-19 outbreaks have occurred in meat-processing plants or those preparing ready-made meals, but virus transmission via contaminated food or packaging hasn’t been proven.
+The Chinese Centers for Disease Control and Prevention in October detected active virus on a package of frozen cod that had been handled by two port workers in Qingdao who tested positive five days later.
+The finding suggested they may have gotten infected from the package, although that wasn’t confirmed.
+Experiments with salmon indicate the virus can survive up to eight days in the cold-chain conditions used to export fish, scientists in China said in a report ahead of publication and peer review.
+Those results, which match laboratory experiments conducted in Singapore, support the Chinese government’s rationale for testing imported meat, packaging and containers and blocking goods deemed potentially infectious.
+No “live” virus had been isolated out of almost 3 million samples tested until the Qingdao case.
+Only 22 came back positive as of mid-September, but none was suspected of posing an infection risk.
+The WHO has said transmission by such means is “highly unlikely,” but recommends people who handle food practice good hygiene, including frequently cleaning and disinfecting work surfaces, to minimize the risk of contamination.

 For more articles like this, please visit us at bloomberg.com